KaiPereira/portfolio/src/lib/posts/boreal.md

 When I woke up, the train had parked right back at the station, but this still wasn't the end to our journey...
 Workshops, lightning talks and other activities were still happening aboard, my favorite workshop was the one by Angad where he kind of explained docker, and I didn't really actively follow it, but it inspired me to start using docker and server tools more often.

 We also took a visit to check out Vancouver and stretch out our legs a bit!
 I was in Cara's group who did lots of the infra for the train, so it was interesting to learn about some server stuff from them.
 We went to this kind of Japanese hybrid restaurant which was pretty good and checked out some of the parks and stuff in Vancouver.
-We did accidentally get onto East Hastings though, which is one of the worst streets in Vancouver for crime, but we got out pretty fast.
+We did accidentally get onto East Hastings though, which is one of the worst streets in Vancouver for crime, but we got out pretty fast. *Whoopsies*

 ![](/images/Pasted%20image%2020250829162045.png)

 We got back and then I had a really nice talk with [Woody](https://woodykeppel.com/), who's a performer, comedian, musician, literally everything.
-He was probably the most interesting person I talked to, has had the opportunity to join Cirque de Soleil, and actively performs and did all the live music during the train ride.
+He was probably the most interesting person I talked to, has had the opportunity to join Cirque de Soleil, actively performs and did all the live music during the train ride.

 They really brought the vibe to the train and it wouldn't have been the same without him and his group, "Waldo & Woodhead".
 They also wrote this song just for the train journey, ["our time"](https://www.youtube.com/watch?v=mKQDGMpJNws) :D

 ![](/images/Pasted%20image%2020250829162437.png)

 Then after dinner, we all grinded our project until we couldn't stay awake anymore...
+My sleep tolerance hadn't really developed by now, so 3am was kinda my max... definitely going to have to start training for all-nighters!

 I had a really meaningful talk with [Zach Latta](https://zachlatta.com/), the founder of Hackclub while I was programming.
 I needed some help getting my project on the server and because I was so used to windows, Linux was just so foreign so he really helped me get my grips on working with Linux.

 He showed me all the shortcuts, how to use VIM, accessing the server and literally just a lot of cool stuff, and this was some of the most interesting stuff ever to me, it was like a whole other world I hadn't seen before.
-Zach suggested I get Ubuntu when I get home, so I already know that this experience will impact me a lot.
+Zach suggested I get Ubuntu when I get home, and I'm really excited to start working with the terminal when I get back.

 Zach literally embodies the hacker ethos, and he's one of the smartest and most humble people I've ever met, and he really shifted my mindset on programming a lot and all these experiences would have never happened without him.

-Anyways, tomorrow we would have the opportunity to showcase all our projects that we made and then have our closing ceremony to finish off the boreal express.
+Anyways, tomorrow we would have the opportunity to showcase all our projects that we made and then have our closing ceremony to finish off the Boreal Express.

+My project was pretty much done by the time I went to sleep, but it was definitely janked together and the server wasn't really liking my json database...

 ## Showcase and a surprise

 We all woke up pretty early, I had barely slept because I was trying to finish my project, and some people just didn't sleep whatsoever.

 Hackclub does a slightly different hackathon style, it's more for the experience instead of just prizes, so you basically like go around in a circle and everyone showcases each others projects.
+You learn a lot doing this kind of style and it's pretty cool!

 ![](/images/Pasted%20image%2020250829183040.png)